marklogic/marklogic-spark-connector/docs/reading-data/custom-code.md

 - `spark.marklogic.read.partitions.xquery`
 - `spark.marklogic.read.partitions.xqueryFile` (New in 2.3.0)
 - `spark.marklogic.read.partitions.vars.` (New in 3.0.0)

+**Security note:** The `*File` options above read files from the local filesystem of the Spark executor process.
+Access to files on the executor host is determined by the OS-level file permissions of the user running the Spark executor.

 If one of the above options is defined, the connector will execute the code associated with the option and expect a sequence of values to be returned.
 You can return any values you want to define partitions; the connector does not care